a3event/a3event.github.io/README.md

-# [A3!]
+# [A3!
 Act!
 Actors!
-Addict! : Advanced Fan Guide for EN Server
+Addict!]
+EN: In-Depth Event/F2P Guide

 An in-depth event guide and tips for F2P.